Mark Goffeney: Adult career

-"Big Toe" CD
+Big Toe album

-In 1999, PSB Records signed the band to a CD deal on the condition that Goffeney work with Steve Dudas, former producer for Aerosmith, Ozzy Osbourne and Ringo Starr, to refine the songs for the band's self-titled album.
-At an interview Goffeney recalled him to be very professional, and that at the time Dudas let him know "in no uncertain terms" that he needed to listen to him.
+In 1999, PSB Records signed the band to an album deal on the condition that Goffeney work with Steve Dudas (former producer for Aerosmith, Ozzy Osbourne and Ringo Starr) to refine the songs for the band's self-titled album.
+At an interview, Goffeney recalled him to be very professional and that at the time, Dudas let him know "in no uncertain terms" that he needed to listen to him.

-The "Big Toe" CD is a collection of Mark Goffeney's original songs.
+The album is a collection of Mark Goffeney's original songs.
 It was featured in the San Diego Reader's "Best of the Best".

-Death
+Personal life and death

+He married AnnMarie Alburg in 1988 and had three children shortly after high school.
+They were divorced but reunited many years later after Mark raised the children on his own.

 On March 2, 2021, both Goffeney and his ex-wife AnnMarie were found dead in their home in El Cajon.
 A spokesman for the El Cajon Police Department said there were no signs of foul play.

-Their daughter, Amanda Goffeney, posted on the official Big Toe web site that the cause was Fentanyl addiction.
+Their daughter, Amanda Goffeney, posted on the official Big Toe website that the cause was an accidental fentanyl overdose.